Ngwaru/CXR/README.md

 The goal of this project is to develop a lightweight, accessible, and interpretable AI tool that can assist in the preliminary screening of TB from chest X-rays.
 By automating this step, healthcare providers can prioritize patients with abnormal findings, reduce diagnostic delays, and better allocate medical resources.
 The integration with a web interface ensures the tool is easy to deploy and use in real-world clinical environments.
 ## **Approach**
+This project uses a fine-tuned VGG19 convolutional neural network for binary classification of chest X-rays into TB-positive and normal categories.
+The model is implemented using TensorFlow and trained on a publicly available CXR dataset with appropriate augmentation to enhance generalization.

+To enhance trust and interpretability, Grad-CAM (Gradient-weighted Class Activation Mapping) is employed to highlight the regions of the image that most influenced the model's decision.
+This provides visual feedback to clinicians and users on what part of the lung the AI focused on during classification.

+For accessibility and ease of use, the model is wrapped in a Streamlit web application that allows users to upload images, run inference, and view both the prediction and the corresponding Grad-CAM visualization.
+A prebuilt Docker image is also provided to simplify deployment.

+Let me know if you'd like help adding a "Limitations", "Future Work", or "References" section too.
 ## **Results**